 - Network analyzers.
 Network analyzers show the engineer how a program communicates with other machines, including what connections the program makes and what data it tries to send.

 Applications for reverse engineering:

-- 1️⃣ IDA is interactive disassembler that has a built-in command language (IDC) and supports a number of executable formats for various processors and operating systems.
+- 1️⃣ IDA is an interactive disassembler that has a built-in command language (IDC) and supports several executable formats for various processors and operating systems.